Everything you need to know about the UK’s hotel quarantine policy

 How do travellers get from the airport to the hotel?

-The cost of the transfer from the airport to the hotel is included in the £1,750 pricetag.
+The cost of the transfer from the airport to the hotel is included in the £2,285 price tag.

 Do you have to take a test in quarantine?

 Yes.
-As Hancock laid out last week, all passengers arriving in the country from international locations are now required to take two additional COVID-19 tests whilst in quarantine.
-Regardless of where they’ve entered the country from, all travellers have to take a COVID-19 test on days two and eight of their quarantine as of 15 February.
+All passengers arriving in the country from international locations are now required to take at least one additional COVID-19 tests whilst in quarantine.

 The government says that the new testing requirements will help it to detect and block new variants from entering the border.
 If either of the tests come back positive, the person has to quarantine for an additional 10 days from the date the test was administered.